2026 Affordable Homebuyer Guide (7 steps to buy a home you love)

 How to Buy an Affordable Home

-Here's the 7 steps I'd follow to buy an affordable home in 2026 if I was starting over from scratch.
+Here's the 7 steps I'd follow to buy an affordable home in 2026 if I was starting over from scratch without a lot of money saved.

 Hope it's helpful.